bahaidev/textbrowser/README.md

     functions passing main functions as arguments

 1. New features (requiring UI adjustments)
+    1. Options to have range of context and range for highlighting (with own styles) and anchoring
-    1. Support metadata to combine fields during browsing or omit
+    1. Support metadata to omit or combine fields during browsing (like checkboxes and interlinear field, but admin-set; also ensure, or add option for, no line breaks or indication of original source column within interlinear display so not bloating or surfacing internal column differences to users); avoid incrementing counts
     1. Aliased search (space-separated field and drop-downs)
         1. Consider using `prefer_alias` for field alias use and optionally show both if not given (e.g., for Bible books with